 The information, tables, diagrams, and photographs contained herein are the property of Dataforth Corporation.
 No part of this manual may be reproduced or distributed by any means, electronic, mechanical, or otherwise, for any purpose other than the purchaser's personal use, without the express written consent of Dataforth Corporation.

-MAQ®20 is a registered trademark of Dataforth Corporation.
-Modbus® is a registered trademark of the Modbus Organization, Inc.
+MAQ[®]20 is a registered trademark of Dataforth Corporation.
+ReDAQ[®] is a registered trademark of Dataforth Corporation Modbus[®] is a registered trademark of the Modbus Organization, Inc. LabVIEW[TM] is a trademark of National Instruments Corporation

 Table of Contents